Reading Moby-Dick at 30,000 Feet

-Better to be on board the Pequod,with a mad one-legged captainliving for revenge.
-(40-42)
+Better to be on board the Pequod,

 The captain is crazed about revenge, but at least he's "living" for it!
 Our speaker seems to see his passive life as a sort of death-in-life.
 Meanwhile, this imagined exploration and wildness is a sort of life in the face of death.
 And having the whole boat at the whim of a crazy captain?
 Well, we guess it means that the voyage is all about feeling.
 It's not about following a strict schedule, or even about having an economically-successful whaling voyage.
 It's about the captain's emotions, his desire to kill this one darn whale.
 Our speaker, so far detached from emotion, finds this idea appealing.

 Where are we going now?
 (48-52)